Putin asserts control over Ukraine nuclear plant, Kyiv disagrees | Headlines

 The plant is located in the southern Ukrainian region also called Zaporizhzhia, one of four regions that President Vladimir Putin formally incorporated into Russia on Wednesday in a move condemned by Kyiv as an illegal land grab.
 "The Zaporizhzhia nuclear plant is now on the territory of the Russian Federation and, accordingly, should be operated under the supervision of our relevant agencies," RIA news agency quoted Deputy Foreign Minister Sergei Vershinin as saying.

 Putin later signed a decree that designated the ZNPP "federal property".
-Russia's nuclear power operator Rosenergoatom said it would conduct an assessment of how to repair damage to the plant's infrastructure and would transfer all the existing Ukrainian employees to a new Russian-owned organisation.
+Russia's nuclear power operator Rosenergoatom said in a statement it would conduct an assessment of how to repair damage and transfer all existing Ukrainian employees to a new Russian-owned organisation.

+He also demanded a halt to all construction of nuclear facilities with Rosatom and the rejection of any nuclear partnerships with Russia.
+UKRAINE SAYS IT TAKING CONTROL

-Meanwhile, the head of Ukraine's state nuclear energy company said he was taking charge of the ZNPP and he urged workers there not to sign any documents with its Russian occupiers.
-"All further decisions regarding the operation of the station will be made directly at the central office of Energoatom," Petro Kotin said in a video address posted on the Telegram messaging app.
+The head of Ukraine's state nuclear energy company said he was taking charge of the ZNPP and he urged workers there not to sign any documents with its Russian occupiers.
+"All further decisions regarding the operation of the station will be made directly at the central office of Energoatom," Petro Kotin said in a video .

 "We will continue to work under Ukrainian law, within the Ukrainian energy system, within Energoatom," Kotin said.
 His comments followed the brief detention by Russian forces last weekend of the ZNPP's Ukrainian director Ihor Murashev.
 The International Atomic Energy Agency (IAEA) later said that Murashev had been released but would not return to his old job.